zservices14/superstore-sales-profitability-analysis/README.md

 The goal was to evaluate sales performance, profitability, discounting, product performance, and regional trends, then present the findings through interactive dashboards.

-## SQL was used as the main analysis layer to:
+## SQL was used as the main analysis to:
 - Create and structure the Superstore table
 - Validate row counts, null values, duplicates, dates, and numeric fields
 - Calculate sales, profit, profit margin, orders, customers, and average order value